National Association of Intercollegiate Athletics: African-American participation

 The 1948 NAIB national tournament was the first intercollegiate postseason to feature a Black student-athlete, Clarence Walker of Indiana State under coach John Wooden.
 Wooden had withdrawn from the 1947 tournament because the NAIB would not allow Walker to play.

 The association furthered its commitment to African-American athletes when, in 1953, it became the first collegiate association to invite historically black colleges and universities into its membership.
 In 1957, Tennessee A&I (now Tennessee State) became the first historically Black institution to win a collegiate basketball national championship.
 In 1959, Southern University became the first HBCU to win the NAIA Baseball championship.

+Transgender participation

+In 2024, NAIA instituted a ban on transgender men who have begun transgender hormone therapy and all transgender women from competing in women’s sports, with the exception of cheerleading and dance.

 Female participation

 The NAIA began sponsoring intercollegiate championships for women in 1980, the second coed national athletics association to do so, offering collegiate athletics championships to women in basketball, cross country, gymnastics, indoor and outdoor track and field, softball, swimming and diving, tennis and volleyball.
 The National Junior College Athletic Association had established a women's division in the spring of 1975 and held the first women's national championship volleyball tournament that fall.

 In 1997, Liz Heaston became the first female college athlete to play and score in a college football game when she kicked two extra points during the 1997 Linfield vs. Willamette football game.